 Soak in the Thermal Spas

 Soaking in a thermal spa is always enjoyable, but it is one of the best things to do in Zakopane in the wintertime.
 The hot pools at Terma Bukowina are one of the most popular places to head.
 You’ll probably even get in a chat with a few locals.

 Where to Stay in Zakopane?

 - Aries Hotel & Spa: This is a wonderful 5-star hotel for affordable pricing.
-They offer wonderful service with great services.
-The hotel itself is built in the typical Zakopane style.
-With a great location just off of Krupowski street, if you’re looking for a proper mountain retreat, Aries is a wonderful choice.
+The hotel itself is built in the typical Zakopane style, with a great location just off of Krupowski street.
+If you’re looking for a proper mountain retreat, Aries is a wonderful choice.

 - Tatra Chalet: This small chalet is a wonderful choice to have a chalet experience while getting the distinct Zakopane feel.

 How To Get To Zakopane

 There are only a handful of ways to arrive in Zakopane.
 The bus was the easiest choice for us.
-The bus system in Poland is pretty reliable, cheap, and generally the best way to travel.
+Good news is the bus system in Poland is pretty reliable, cheap, and in general the best way to travel.

-Traveling around the country by train is possible, but considering it’s only a two-hour bus ride from Krakow to Zakopane, we think it’s the best way to go.
+Traveling around the country by train is also possible, but considering it’s only a two-hour bus ride from Krakow to Zakopane, we think it’s the best way to go.
 Majer Bus operates the bus route, and you can find the timetable here.